 You are still required to pass all 13 EASA ATPL theoretical examinations under the direction of an Approved Training Organization (ATO); however, you are NOT required to attend a formal ground school.
 You can go straight to the exams.

-On completion of passing all 13 EASA ATPL examinations, you may complete the training, as required, in a Level ‘D’ aircraft simulator on which you have more than 500 hours on type, and on which an ATPL skill test will be conducted by an EASA Type Rating Examiner (TRE) during your next Licence Proficiency Check (LPC).
+Upon passing all 13 EASA ATPL examinations, you may complete the training, as required, in a Level ‘D’ aircraft simulator on which you have more than 500 hours on type.
+Essentially, you conduct an ATPL skill test / Licence Proficiency Check (LPC) with an EASA Type Rating Examiner (TRE) during your next Licence Proficiency Check (LPC).

 Fly EPT Spain can provide ‘online’ access to the European Central Question Bank (ECQB), which is perfectly suited for airline pilots actively flying the line and need a flexible distance learning platform, allowing for home study using an iPad / tablet / PC, which can be completed in their own time, around their own schedule, from anywhere in the world.
 This we call the ATPL 'short' course